-(c) If you are a consumer and have just changed your mind about the product, see clauses 9.3 and 9.4.
-You may be able to get a refund if you are within the cooling-off period, but this may be subject to deductions and you may have to pay the costs of return of any products.
+(c) If you are a consumer and have changed your mind about the product, see clauses 10.3 and 10.4.
+You may be able to get a refund if you are within the cooling-off period.
+Authorised returns may be subject to deductions, e.g. for our costs to have sourced, packed and shipped the goods to you.
+You may have to pay the costs of return of any products.

 (a) we have told you about an upcoming change to the product or these terms which you do not agree to (see clause 6.2);

-9.4 When consumers do not have a right to change their minds.
-Your right as a consumer to change your mind does not apply in respect of bespoke products that have been sourced, manufactured or modified to order (for example products that are cut down to the size ordered).
-Where you order any such cut down to size or bespoke products you authorise us to commence sourcing, manufacturing or modifying such products as from the date of your order and waive your rights to change your mind.
+10.4 When consumers do not have a right to change their minds.
+Your right as a consumer to change your mind does not apply in respect of bespoke products that have been sourced, manufactured or modified to order (for example products that are assembled or cut down specifically to the size ordered).
+Where you order any such products these are classed as bespoke ‘tailor made’ goods.
+You therefore authorise us to commence sourcing, manufacturing, assembling or modifying such products as from the date of your order and waive your rights to change your mind.

-If you want to know whether your potential order will be classed as cut down to size or is deemed to be a bespoke product then you must write to us to enquire and receive written clarification from us prior to any order being placed.
+If you want to know whether your potential order will be classed as bespoke ‘tailor made’ goods then you must write to us to enquire and receive written clarification from us prior to any order being placed.

-9.6 Business customers do not have a right to change their mind.
+10.6 Business customers do not have a right to change their mind.
 If you are a business customer you do not have a statutory right to change your mind about any products ordered, and any such returns will be at our absolute discretion.
+Authorised returns may be subject to deductions, e.g. for our costs to have sourced, packed and shipped the goods to you.
+You may have to pay the costs of return of any products.
 We will not accept any returns in respect of bespoke products that have been sourced, manufactured or modified to order.